graebnerc/MacroDataR/README.md

 You can update the data via the function `update_macro_data`.
 By setting `updata_full=TRUE` the function downloads all data from the API of the original data sources.

+## Open issues

+In case you want a new variable included or have any comments, please feel free to submit an issue.
+All input is highly appreciated.